-Content, considered king by some, is currently proven to effect the PR of a page.
-For instance, pages with more content and well written content generally get a PageRank boost.
+Content, considered king by some, is currently proven to impact the PageRank of a page.
+For instance, pages with more content and well-written content generally get a PageRank boost.
 If the content is original and high quality based on a “Microsoft Word-Like” word processors that Google uses, then pages gain an additional boost.

 If the numbers of words on a page are small, then the pages seem to get less priority and are more inclined to trip the overly-aggressive duplicate content filter.
 So in effect, what we see as on-page content is now playing much more of an important role in the recent Google algorithm change.